openshiftio/openshift.io/README.md

 # www.openshift.io

-This repository contains the landing page content for openshift.io, a free, end-to-end development environment in the cloud.
+OpennShift.io is a free end-to-end development experience in the cloud.

 ## Community Feedback